 One of the best things about Android is the fact you can customise not only the way it looks but also how it behaves.
 One way to do this is by downloading a new launcher, an app that changes the stock interface with a shiny, new alternative.
 But, with so many to choose from, how do you decide which one to use?
-Well, dear reader, we've rounded up the best Android launchers for 2019.
+Hopefully we've taken some of the hard yards out with this round-up of the best Android launchers.

 Another way to change how your phone looks is to replace the whole thing!
 If you’re considering an upgrade then be sure to also read our Best Android Phones guide to ensure you buy one that makes the step up worthwhile.